CITOpenRep/canna-erp-third-party/role_policy/README.rst

 You can update an exported policy file to update a role or create a new role.

-In order to remove entries, you should add a column to the import file with 'Delete Entry' as column header.
+In order to remove entries, you should put 'X' in the column with 'Delete Entry' as column header.
-Put 'X' in this column for all rows that you want to remove.

 Any rows starting with '#' will be ignored during the import.